Ganesh23013987/Norm-of-a-matrix/README.md

 	1. Get the input matrix using np.array()
     2. Find the 2-norm of the matrix using np.linalg.norm()
 	3. Print the norm of the matrix in two decimal places.

+## 1-Norm of a matrix:
+# Step 1:
+Import the numpy library with the alias np
+# Step 2:
+Use the eval() function to evaluate the input and convert it into a NumPy array
+# Step 3:
+Use the np.linalg.norm() function to calculate the L1 norm of the matrix
+# Step 4:
+Format the result to two decimal places using the "{:.2f}" format specifier
+# Step 5:
+Print the result
+# Step 6:
+End program.

+## 2-Norm of a matrix:
+# Step 1:
+Import the numpy library with the alias np
+# Step 2:
+Use the eval() function to evaluate the input and convert it into a NumPy array
+# Step 3:
+Use the np.linalg.norm() function to calculate the L2 norm of the matrix
+# Step 4:
+Format the result to two decimal places using the "{:.2f}" format specifier
+# Step 5:
+Print the result
+# Step 6:
+End program.

+## Infinity of a matrix:
+# Step 1:
+Import the numpy library with the alias np
+# Step 2:
+Use the eval() function to evaluate the input and convert it into a NumPy array
+# Step 3:
+Use the np.linalg.norm() function to calculate the infinity norm of the matrix
+# Step 4:
+Format the result to two decimal places using the "{:.2f}" format specifier
+# Step 5:
+Print the result
+# Step 6:
+End program.

 ## Program:
 ```Python
 # Register No:  Ganesh.D